TimOosterhuis/MAS-project/index.md

 ## game display

-In main.py the game is also rendered to the game display using pygame.
+In `main.py` the game is also rendered to the game display using pygame.
 Pygame allows the drawing of stock images (such as the cards in the card playing gui, see below), basic rectangles and lines and text to a game display object, which is the basis for the visualisation of our logical klaverjas playing agents.
 For our project the game display consists of three parts, the card playing gui in the top left, the kripke model diagram box on the right, and the message box on the bottom.
-The card playing gui and the message box are explained below and the kripke model diagram box is explained in the next section, about the kripke model diagrams.
+The card playing gui and the message box are explained below and the Kripke model diagram box is explained in the next section, about the kripke model diagrams.

 ###### card playing gui